majoporse/TextInatorX/README.md

 ### .NET Aspire

 **TextInatorX** harnesses the power of **.NET Aspire** for effortless launch and comprehensive observability of its microservices.
-Each project includes its own Aspire configuration, defining specific observability settings and health checks.
+Each project includes its own telemetry configuration, defining specific observability settings and health checks.
 Currently, all microservices are configured to run with three replicas each, ensuring high availability.

 ### Configuration